DarrenKirby/cozenage/docs/source/reference/library/time.rst

    Returns an inexact number representing the current time on the International Atomic Time (TAI) scale.
 The value 0.0 represents midnight on January 1, 1970 TAI (equivalent to ten seconds before midnight Universal Time) and the value 1.0 represents one TAI second later.
-Neither high accuracy nor high precision are required; Cozenage returns Coordinated Universal Time plus 37, which is the number of leap seconds added to UTC since the epoch, as ofOctober 2025.
+Cozenage returns Coordinated Universal Time plus 37, which is the number of leap seconds added to UTC since the epoch, as of October 2025.

    :return: The current TAI time in seconds.
    :rtype: real